Chinese report says diseases may come from the new coronavirus paNOW | Prince Albert, Saskatchewan - Mash Viral

 The new diseases had caused fear of a recurrence of SARS or severe acute respiratory syndrome.
 The disease first infected South China in late 2002 and spread to more than two dozen countries.
 More than 8,000 people fell ill and nearly 800 died, but no cases have been reported since 2004.

-Another coronavirus caused MERS or respiratory syndrome in the Middle East.
-The outbreak began in Jordan and Saudi Arabia in 2012 and spread to around two dozen other countries.
+Another coronavirus causes MERS or respiratory syndrome in the Middle East, which started in Jordan and Saudi Arabia in 2012 and has spread to about 20 other countries.
 Around 2500 laboratory-confirmed cases have been reported, including more than 800 deaths, with cases still being recorded in recent years.

 On Wednesday, the US Centers for Disease Control and Prevention issued a health warning advising doctors treating patients with pneumonia to consider a possible link with the Chinese outbreak and to wear masks and other precautions when treating patients recently traveled to Wuhan.